Skip to main content

 CTE syntax

-Define a CTE with $name = <query>; and reference it with FROM $name:
+Define a CTE with let $name = <pipeline>; and reference it with from $name:

 CTE rules